 - 4.1.
-People who receive local authority financial support and whose care and support needs are going to be met by the provision of accommodation in a care home, nursing home, supported living accommodation or shared lives scheme may choose more expensive accommodation than is provided for by the amount set in their personal budget if certain conditions are met: - The person's preferred accommodation is the same type of accommodation as what is specified in the person's support plan, - The person's preferred accommodation is suitable to meeting the person's needs, - The preferred accommodation is available.
+People who receive local authority financial support and whose care and support needs are going to be met by the provision of accommodation in a care home, nursing home, supported living accommodation or shared lives scheme may choose more expensive accommodation than is provided for by the amount set in their personal budget if certain conditions are met: - The person's preferred accommodation is the same type of accommodation specified in their care and support plan, - The person's preferred accommodation is suitable to meeting their needs, - The preferred accommodation is available.